-The following are qualitative information about amounts arising from expected credit losses for bank balances
+The following are qualitative information on expected credit loss for financial assets under amortised cost:

+Bank balances

-Loss allowance on bank balances are measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
-The Company considers that its bank balances have low credit risk based on the external credit ratings of the counterparties.
-The amount of the allowance on bank balances is insignificant.
+The company places its bank deposits with banks with high credit ratings assigned by international credit-rating agencies.
+Impairment on bank balances are measured on the 12-month expected loss basis.
+Management considers that its bank balances have low credit risk based on the external credit ratings of the counterparties.
+Therefore, management considers the amount of ECL is insignificant.